neu-se/CS4530-Spring-2023/Assignments/project-overview.md

 ### Creating a GitHub Repository
 Your team's development must take place within a private GitHub repository in our GitHub Classroom.
 We will provide further instructions later.

 This repository will be private, and visible only to your team and the course staff.
-After the semester ends, you are welcome to make it public - you have complete administrative control of the repository.
+After the semester ends, you are welcome to make it public - you will have complete administrative control of the repository.

 ### Revised Project Plan
 Based on the feedback that you receive from the course staff, you will revise your preliminary project plan, creating a more detailed plan to implement your new feature.